git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ![Chatting on weechat w/ tmux](images/01-thinking-tmux/weechat.png)

-Some (myself included) to keep development services running in a session.
-Hearty emphasis on *development*, I would advise daemonizing and wrapping your production web applications using a tool like [supervisor](http://supervisord.org/) with its own safe environmental settings.
+Some keep development services running in a session.
+Hearty emphasis on development*, you probably will want to daemonize and wrap your production web applications using a tool like [supervisor](http://supervisord.org/) with its own safe environmental settings.

 You can also have multiple users attach their clients to the same sessions, which is great for pair programming.
 If you were in the same session, you